-Objectives SFR authenticated administrator SFP.
+Objectives SFR FDP_IFF.1:4: This component describes the access control for the authenticated gui user SFP.
+FDP_IFF.1:5: This component describes the access control for the authenticated administrator SFP.
 The SFRs describe all possible access ways to the TOE and their related policies.
 The SFRs are mutually supportive.
 They are sufficient to meet the objective.
 O.SECSTA FPT_RCV.2: This component describes a recovery after failures.
 The SFR is sufficient to meet the objective.
 O.SELPRO FPT_SST.1: This component defines simple self-tests.
 O.AUDREC FAU_ARP.1: This component detects potential security violations.
 FAU_GEN.1EX: This component describe the data generated for the audit.
 FAU_SAA.1: The component describes the security violation analysis.
 FAU_SAR.1: The component requires an audit review.
 FAU_SAR.2: This component assigns who can view the audit log.
 FAU_SAR.3: This component allows the searching of the audit log.
-FAU_STG.1: This component makes sure that the audit log is protected.
-FAU_STG.4: This component requires a prevention of audit data loss.
+FAU_STG.1:1, FAU_STG.1:2: This component makes sure that the audit log is protected.
+FAU_STG.4:1, FAU_STG.4:2: This component requires a prevention of audit data loss.
+FPT_STM.1: This component provides reliable time stamps.
 The SFRs are mutually supportive.
 They are sufficient to meet the objective.
 O.ACCOUN FAU_GEN.1EX: This component describes the data generated for the audit.
 FIA_UID.2: This component requires a user identification before any action.
 FIA_UAU.2: This component requires a user authentication before any action.

-The SFRs are mutually supportive.
-They are sufficient to meet the objective.
-O.SECFUN FMT_MOF.1:1: This component defines who can modify the behaviour of the security functions.
-FMT_MOF.1:2: This component defines who can read the settings of the security functions.
-FMT_MOF.1:3: This component defines who can start and stop the TOE or enter maintenance or normal operation.
-These actions also modify the behaviour of the security functions.
-FMT_MSA.3:1: This component describes that the authenticated user SFP has restrictive default values of the security attributes (the user password).
-FMT_MSA.3:2: This component describes that the authenticated gui user SFP has restrictive default values of the security attributes (the user password).
-FMT_MSA.3:3: This component describes that the authenticated administrator SFP has restrictive default values of the security attributes (the user password).
-FMT_MSA.3:3: This component describes that the authenticated administrator SFP has restrictive default values of the security attributes (the user password).
-FMT_MTD.1:1: This component describes who can modify the TSF data.
-FMT_MTD.1:2: This component describes who can query the TSF data.
-FMT_SMR.1: This component describes who can query the TSF.
-FMT_SMR.2: The component describes that in order to assume the administrator or the auditor role, an explicit request must be required.
+FMT\MSA.3:1: This component describes that the authenticated user SFP has restrictive default values of the security attributes (the user password).

+FMT\MSA.3:2: This component describes that the authenticated gui user SFP has restrictive default values of the security attributes (the user password).

+FMT\MSA.3:3: This component describes that the authenticated